 4. Use the pencil tool to draw a small fish on your stage.
-Make sure there are no gaps in the outline of your fish (If it turns out as a square shape you might have to do step 8 and 9 first).
+Make sure there are no gaps in the outline of your fish.

 As long as you left no gaps around the edge of the shape you drew, you will now be able to apply a fill to the shape you have drawn.